 Jump to: Research Pursuits

-Creation of extremely strong yet ultra-light materials can be achieved by capitalizing on the hierarchical design of nano structured hollow lattices which promise suberb thermomechanical properties at extremely low mass densities (lighter than aerogels), making these solid foams ideal for many scientific and technological applications.
-Yet, the dominant deformation mechanisms in such “meta-materials”, where individual constituent size (nanometers to microns) is comparable to the characteristic length scale of the material, are essentially unknown.
-To harness the lucrative properties of 3-dimensional hierarchical structures, it is critical to assess mechanical properties at each relevent scale while capturing the overall structural complexity.
+The key focus of the Greer group is on creating and studying advanced materials that utilize combination of 3-dimensional hierarchical architectures and nanoscale material size effects .
+Creation of extremely strong yet ultra-light materials can be achieved by capitalizing on the hierarchical design of 3-dimensional nano-architectures.
+Such structural meta-materials exhibit superior thermomechanical properties at extremely low mass densities (lighter than aerogels), making these solid foams ideal for many scientific and technological applications.
+The dominant deformation mechanisms in such “meta-materials”, where individual constituent size (nanometers to microns) is comparable to the characteristic microstructural length scale of the constituent solid, are essentially unknown.
+To harness the lucrative properties of 3-dimensional hierarchical nanostructures, it is critical to assess mechanical properties at each relevant scale while capturing the overall structural complexity.